spackows/Code-generation-exploration/04_ffmpeg/README.md

 ### Human factors: I'm not checking the code like I should be
 For some of the messier implementations, as I was prompting the AI to fix bugs, I stopped even trying to understand what the generated was doing.
 I found myself not even reading the code.
 I just ran the solution and then prompted the AI with "Running this script returned this error: <error-message>".
 That's not the way to work on customer-facing, production code!
 But when I forced my eyeballs to scan the offending, messy, bizarre code, my brain was screaming in agony.
 It sounds extreme even to me.
 And this is just one, small file.
 I cannot stress strongly enough how unlikely it is that developers will thoroughly review AI-generated code like they should.
 This means "have a review process in place" is not a good way to mitigate the risk of AI-generated code having serious security, privacy, accessibility, and performance problems.

+### Human-factors: Slot machine
+When generating a script didn't work, and as I got frustrated debugging increasingly bizarre and messy generated refactored code, it was so much easier to just throw the current attempt in the garbage and start from scratch.
+I thought: "Maybe this time, it will generate a successful solution!"
+Mayb this time.
+Maybe this time.
+Maybe this time.
+And the intermittent success rate was the perfect reward to keep me pulling that metaphrical slot-machine arm.
+I got bogged down and spent way too long on an imperfect approach (the attempt at generating a solution from one, high-level prompt) because it was so easy to just regenerate, and because _maybe this time will be the charm._

 <p>&nbsp;</p>